-Construction at the Sudbury Road Landfill will begin in September to add an additional public scale, new scale attendant building, and other upgrades to the entrance.
-The contractor is placing traffic control signs this week (September 3) to route traffic around the construction areas.
+Construction at the Sudbury Road Landfill began in September to add an additional public scale, new scale attendant building, and other upgrades to the entrance.
+The contractor is placed traffic control signs the week of September 3 to route traffic around the construction areas.
 Please pay attention to all posted signs and maintain a slow speed through the scale area.
 This is the first of several projects at the landfill to improve the wait time for the public for scaling in and out of the landfill.
 Construction is expected to be complete early spring 2020.
 For additional information on this and other City projects, visit gowallawalla.us.

 Services of Sudbury Landfill

 We manage different types of waste at the landfill and have customized areas of service to address the different wastes.

 Sudbury Landfill accepts cash, checks, VISA, MasterCard, and Discover.